 Cropland Conversion to Hay or Pasture

-Conversion of cropland to hay or pasture provides year-round ground cover reducing soil erosion.
+Conversion of cropland to hay or pasture provides year-round ground cover, reducing soil erosion.
 Mixed stands of grasses and/or legumes are recommended.
-Click on the link for a printable version of the Cropland Conversion to Hay or Pasture Flyer.

 Eligible Components